-Uncertainty is healthy – If you are like me and your certainty in life is WAY higher than your uncertainty, than it’s a good idea to push yourself to a few things that stretch you emotionally.
+Uncertainty is healthy – If you are like me and your certainty in life is WAY higher than your uncertainty, then it’s a good idea to push yourself to do a few things that stretch you emotionally.

-This trip to Chicago has helped me blast through my anxiety simply because I had no other option than to step up.
+This trip to Chicago has helped me blast through my anxious feelings simply because I had no other option than to step up.
 Riding in the subway today, I stood strong, put on my dance music and smiled at all the faces and filled my heart with gratitude for this new experience.

 Where does your uncertainty lie, and how are you leaning into it?